platogo/atoss-cli/README.md

 ### Installation

 Clone this repository and run [install.sh](./install.sh).

+If you did not build the uberjar locally, you must have the [Github CLI](https://cli.github.com) installed.

 Make sure you are either in the office network or connected to the `banana` VPN.